Username or Email Address

 At the heart of the development is the existing 1960’s built Shell Centre Tower.
 The whole building has been refurbished to the same high standard on virtually every floor using the same design.
 Our part of the project provides beautiful glass office partitions, doors, and tech panels.
 Our innovative logistics for the glass office partitions have seen the project not only contribute sustainable solutions here but also for other projects in the future.

-The specification required a high 51dB level of acoustic privacy for a series of meeting rooms and private offices on each floor.
+The specification required a high level of acoustic privacy for a series of meeting rooms and private offices on each floor.
 To achieve this we used Revolution 100 double glazed partitions and Edge Affinity doors.
 We housed the room booking systems in our innovative tech panels.
 In the cafe area where fire ratings were essential, we used our Technishield 65 glazed partitions and doors and provided a bespoke fire-rated balustrade.

 The trolley is made of steel making it a far more sustainable option than the two wooden pallets it replaces.
 Although purpose built these trolleys are now certified by LOLER (Lifting Operations and Lifting Equipment Regulations) for use on other projects.

-The trollies now hold 45 doors instead of the original 24.
+The trolleys now hold 45 doors instead of the original 24.
 This means less transport is required making it more environmentally friendly.
 This also gives a lower carbon transport emission, causes less congestion in London and requires less manual handling.

 Specialist glass office partition fire screens required a different approach.
 They were too tall for the door trolley and required an extension.
 Lifting these was complex but successful, requiring a crane to carefully position the load on the correct floor, safely and multiple times.